Nickieros/www-smart-preloader/README.md

 ## Description
 Web-page resources Preloader and their smart-activator, display loader as download bar with %, speed, current/total bytes etc.
 Preloader caches resources with their optional activation and calls callback at the end.
- Resources location is supported in accordance to the same-origin policy, CORS implementation is in TODO-list.

 Resources URLs for preload is searching in the entire document or within the specified node (HTMLElement).
 It is possible to process an array of links, in this case the activation of the content does not occur, only caching.